Organizing your raster data

 will be extracted during bucket inspection, and can be later used to filter and search for objects.

-If your metadata storage needs go beyond a string pattern, or if the number of objects stored is either very large, or very dynamic, using a allows storage of metadata (including spatial and temporal extents) in an explicit format.
+If your metadata storage needs go beyond a string pattern, or if the number of objects stored is either very large, or very dynamic, using a Spatio-Temporal Asset Catalog allows storage of metadata (including spatial and temporal extents) in an explicit format.
 Both static STACs in JSON format or dynamic STAC APIs can be added to Felt as sources.